jl33-ai/jl33-ai.github.io/source/_posts/unimelb-wam-calculator.md

 # ⚐ Why did I build it with `Streamlit`?

+TL,DR: Because the end-users don't care.

+Complicated engineering is beautiful, but it has its place.
+The goal of this webapp was to reach (and help) **_as many people as possible_**, in as short amount of time as possible.

 **Every month or so** a new feature request pops up in the Reddit thread from some wishful university student.
-In order to add this new feature with `Streamlit`, all I need to do is hot-swap a few lines of Python on the train to work. `Streamlit` is near-instant deploy time

-If I had used an actual stack (even as a static site), by the time I had *re-familiarized myself with the code, added the feature, and deployed it*, it wouldn't be worth it anymore.
+With `Streamlit` this usually means a few lines of code (maybe a few more lines of refactoring.)

+And 'deploying' with `Streamlit` - yeah, don't worry, it's covered.
+No blue whale required from your end 🐳.

+This is a **common pattern** in the space of engineers who want to build things that other people use: [be a Jedi master, not a mid-wit](https://youtu.be/rP7bpYsfa6Q?si=NdXIYPDYvKCaqfq2&t=989).

-Other small benefits include:
+Other benefits include:
 1. Free hosting
 2. Built-in analytics
-3. Python-native (for all the nerdy data visualization stuff)
+3. Python-native (like all the data visualisation libraries you always want to use)
-4. UI comes for free with any new functionality (no `css` required)
+4. `css`-less (CSS, I love you, but not right now)

 ---